-(i) The establishment of thirty-two (32) Task Forces, each charged with developing a related Sector Plan; this number is reduced to 28 when some groups are merged.
-Members on each Task Force represent government ministries, other relevant public sector bodies, the private sector, civil society and the International Development Partners (IDPs).
-Each Chairperson represents either the public or private sector.
+- The establishment of 32 Task Forces, each charged with developing a related Sector Plan; this number is reduced to 28 when some groups are merged.
+Members on each Task Force represent government ministries, other relevant public sector bodies, the private sector, civil society and the international development partners (IDPs).
+Each chairperson represents either the public or private sector.

-(ii) Building local capacity to use, modify, institutionalize and ensure sustainability of the T21 Jamaica model.
-To ensure this, the PIOJ trains four persons in System Dynamics, the platform on which the T21model is built.
-The team, in conjunction with Consultants from the Millennium Institute, USA, customizes the model to address key issues that are relevant to Jamaica’s achievement of developed country status; and trains others in the public sector and from the international development community in its use.
+- Building local capacity to use, modify, institutionalize and ensure sustainability of the T21 Jamaica model.
+To ensure this, four persons were trained by the PIOJ in System Dynamics, the platform on which the T21 model is built.
+The team, in conjunction with consultants from the Millennium Institute, USA, customizes the model to address key issues that are relevant to Jamaica’s achievement of developed country status; and trains others in the public sector and from the international development community in its use.

-(iii) Launching the Vision 2030 Jamaica Planning Process The Planning process of Vision 2030 Jamaica is launched, with much fanfare, in October 2007 at the Jamaica Conference Center.
-The event provides information and helps to sensitize the public about the Vision 2030 Jamaica process, its implications for individual and collective wellbeing; and to enlist everyone’s full support.
+- Launching the Vision 2030 Jamaica Planning Process.
+The Planning process of Vision 2030 Jamaica was launched, with much fanfare, in October 2007 at the Jamaica Conference Centre.
+The event provides information and helps to sensitize the public about the Vision 2030 Jamaica process, its implications for individual and collective well-being; and to enlist everyone’s engage stakeholder ownership and support.

-(iv) Ongoing island-wide consultations, with key stakeholders and the general public.
+- Ongoing islandwide consultations, with key stakeholders and the general public.
 Consultations are key components of the communication strategy: to share pertinent information on the proposed plan, and discuss ideas for the effective participation and engagement of everyone in the historic initiative.
 Key stakeholders, include: the Hon.
-Prime Minister and members of Cabinet; Leader of the Opposition and Shadow Cabinet; political parties; Board of Permanent Secretaries; ministries of Government; civil society groups, including Trade Unions; community groups; young entrepreneurs; Fifth and Sixth Form students (in clusters of High schools, from Kingston, St. Catherine and St. Thomas); the Media; Private Sector; and International Development Partners (IDPs).
+Prime Minister and members of Cabinet; Leader of the Opposition and Shadow Cabinet; political parties; Board of Permanent Secretaries; Government ministries ; civil society groups, including trade unions; community groups; young entrepreneurs; Fifth and Sixth Form students (in clusters of High schools, from Kingston, St. Catherine and St. Thomas); the media; private sector; and international development partners (IDPs).

 Discussion of and feedback on the draft sector plans and the integrated draft National Development Plan form the core of the consultations.